ClassicMC-Studios/Snowy/README.md

 # Snowy

-> A faster alternative to regular HTML that compiles to regular HTML
+> A static site generator that ships 0 JavaScript to the client ever.
 > <br/> File Extension *.smd*
 > <br/> Compiles into a flake.html file